jr-uk/SimpleComponentCopy/README.md

 # SimpleComponentCopy
-### A simple Component copier for the Unity Editor
+### A Simple Component Copier For The Unity Editor

-Used to copy components from one GameObject to another in the Unity Editor.
+Used to copy Component objects from one GameObject to another in the Unity Editor.
 Essentially a copy paste for generic components and component types.
+A work-in-progress, happy for any contributions.

 ### Setup

-Clone the repo to a folder in your assets and it when the editor picks this up it will be loaded.
+Clone the repo to a folder in your asset for a fresh project and when the editor picks this up it will be loaded.

 Access the window for this tool from within the editor Windows > SimpleComponentCopy.